placidanomaly/HPPrimeSightReduction/README.md

 Time values are represented in 24-hour hours using the same format as position degrees, i.e. *HH°MM'SS"*, using the <img alt="Shift" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/shift.png" valign="middle">-<img alt="abc" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/abc.png" valign="middle"> keys.
 For example 11:43:12pm is entered as `23°43'12"`.

-## Initialization \*IMPORTANT\*
+## Re-Initialization
-The first thing to do is to initialize lists and variables, set default values, and set the time and timezone of the calculator. <ins>A reset must also be done every time the Sight Reduction program is opened in editing mode even if no changes are made to it.</ins> If you ever get an **Invalid Input** error (as you would if you try to run the program after editing it without running the reset function afterward), you need to re-run the reset procedure.
-Finally, you'll want to perform the reset whenever starting a new fix to remove the lines of position of the previous fix.
-Proceed as follows:
+The program keeps data about sights in memory until either a program is open for editing or the **RESET_SIGHTS** function is called.
+Generally, **RESET_SIGHTS** should be executed prior to any new fix.
+The calculator's internal clock is used to time observations so its setting and timezone should be set and checked regularly.
+If you ever get an **Invalid Input** error, you need to run **RESET_SIGHTS**.
+To reset all variables:

 1. Highlight the **Sight Reduction** program and press the <img alt="Run" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/run.png" valign="middle"> soft key
 2. From the list of options, pick **RESET_SIGHTS** on the touchscreen or with the arrows and the <img alt="Enter" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/enter.png" valign="middle"> key, or press the <img alt="8" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/8.png" valign="middle"> key.
 Click any key to dismiss the confirmation message.

 ![Resetting variables](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sightreductionprograms.png)

+To set the calculator's internal clock and timezone:

-4. Now re-run the **Sight Reduction** program and pick the **SET_TIME** function and set the calculator's local time clock and timezone:
+1. Run the **Sight Reduction** program and pick the **SET_TIME** function and set the calculator's local time clock and timezone:

    * **Local time**: the local time to which to set the calculator.
 Enter a time a few seconds in the future and click the <img alt="Ok" src="https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/keys/ok.png" valign="middle"> soft key when your watch reads the time entered
    * **UTC Offset**: the number of hours ahead of or behind UTC.
 Use a positive value for locations West of Greenwhich and negative for East (e.g. -5 for New York standard time).
 Keep in mind that this offset changes with Daylight Savings Time (DST)